 Besides the wild appearance, the first thing that we really noticed about the Bare-XF was the exceptional traction of the outsole. inov-8 markets their patented compound as STICKY rubber, and it is in fact super sticky — the first time we put these on indoors, they actually stuck to our tiled kitchen floor.

 Very slight, 1.5mm lugs are more like slight grooves intended to increase flexibility — for all intents and purposes, the 3mm outsole of the Bare-XF is completely flat.
 Additionally, the wide stance of this shoe allows your toes to splay out naturally, improving control and stability.
 Sticking to its barefoot design (pun-intended), the zero-drop stack outsole offers the ultimate in natural grip.

-First and foremost, this shoe is designed as a gym-specific trainer.
-Typically, gym shoes are supposed to deliver support and stability.
-Conceptually, barefoot trainers aim to allow you to develop that support and stability within the musculature of your foot, rather than relying on the structure of a shoe.
+This shoe is designed as a gym-specific trainer and, typically, gym shoes are supposed to deliver support and stability.
+Barefoot trainers, on the other hand, encourage you to develop that support and stability from the musculature of your own foot, without relying on the structure of a shoe.
 The Bare-XF does just that, providing the support structure for you to become a stronger athlete.

 But beyond the gym, the Bare-XF will likely leave you wanting for the same performance you experienced in your last training session.
 As a road runner, this shoe performs admirably in delivering the expected feedback directly from the ground.
 But the grip we revere on the parquet panels of a gym floor vanishes completely at the first sign of dirt or debris — we didn't dare to take these out on more than one trail run.
 If you plan on running in these to the gym, just make sure you give the outsoles a good wipe-down before stepping up to your first box jump.